Skip to content

 This post is sponsored by Keating Law Offices.

 Scenes from last Monday’s dueling rallies, around 6 p.m.
 Left: The Archer Guardians opposition group, including 12th Ward aldermanic challenger Claudia Zuno in the tan jacket, protesting concrete infrastructure while standing on it.
-Right: Safe Streets supporters, almost entirely residents of Brighton Park or nearby neighborhoods.
+Right: The Safe Streets supporters, who are almost entirely residents of Brighton Park or nearby neighborhoods.
 Photos: John Greenfield

 The Archer project area, and the locations where drivers fatally struck bike rider Damian Gomez and pedestrian Autumn Perez Image: Google Maps